The Trouble with Assumptions

 Assumption Four

-Overarching the other assumptions is the firm belief that the unitary work of the Bible is primarily a divine product, a book that was essentially produced by God and given to humans as a gift.
+Overarching the other assumptions is the firm belief that the unitary work of the Bible is primarily a divine product, a book that was essentially produced by God and given to humans as a source of revelation.
 Inerrantists (those who are especially convinced of assumption three) phrase it this way: "when the Bible speaks, God speaks."
 This includes texts that don't contain any direct quotes from God, like most of the material in the Psalms that record the words of a human worshipper addressing God, or narratives that simply record what happened.
 This assumption leads to a belief in the doctrine of inspiration- the idea that God did something mysterious in the composition of the original texts that resulted in an exact representation of what he wanted to say.
-Not only that, but the same enigmatic process was in play every time a scribe put pen to parchment to copy a text in Greek or translate it into English.
-The divine product assumption elevates what might have originated as ordinary human-produced documents to a special category of unassailable authority as the exact words of God.
-This puts a great deal of pressure on the texts of scripture to be absolutely correct!
+Not only that, but the same enigmatic process was in play every time a scribe put pen to parchment to copy a Greek text or translate it into Latin.
+The “divine product” assumption elevates what might have originated as ordinary human-produced documents to a special category of unassailable authority as the exact words of God.
+This puts a great deal of pressure on scripture to precisely line up with varying cultural reality maps over long periods of time and distance.

 Are these assumptions valid?
-Are there other legitimate assumptions that make more sense?
-Is it possible that past editors and redactors who were a bit less convinced of assumption four might have "adjusted" some biblical content in order to better harmonize with other documents they knew of?
+Are there other ones that make more sense?
+Is it possible that past editors and redactors who were a bit less convinced of assumption four might have "adjusted" some biblical content in order to better harmonize with their aims?
 What if we made an attempt to see the Bible without these four assumptions?
-When they first originated, it's entirely likely that these works of literature weren't immediately received as scripture from the mouth of God.
-It probably took awhile for the mystique to develop as people discussed them, started using them in liturgy and re-understanding them as special.
+And their history?
+We know something about the debates concerning canonicity that occurred in the centuries after the texts were produced, and it was anything but certain that a given book would achieve the rank of sacred scripture.
+It took a long time for the mystique to develop as people discussed them, started using them in liturgy and re-understood them as special.

 The Bible is an anthology of ancient documents processed through multiple centuries, languages, cultures and theological persuasions.
-Most of us aren't accustomed to reading and interpreting ancient literature, but when it comes to our Bibles, we like to think that we are pretty good at deciphering texts that are up to three thousand years old!
-Simply acknowledging that should render our certainty suspect.
-Unfortunately it also complicates things for the Christ-follower who takes the Bible seriously.
+Most of us aren't accustomed to reading and interpreting ancient literature, but when it comes to our Bibles, we like to think that we are experts at deciphering texts that are truly alien to our world.
+Simply acknowledging that fact should render our certainty suspect even though it complicates things for the Christ-follower who takes the Bible seriously.

 Taking a deeper look at our assumptions frees the text to speak for itself and encourages us to look at other reasonable, coherent and possibly superior interpretations.
 Historians and others who study ancient texts like those in the Bible live in probabilities and plausibilities, not certainties, and perhaps we would do well to write our certainties in pencil with a good supply of erasers handy.